Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

   frameborder="0"
 ></iframe>

 By comparing the TVDs through permutation and the observed TVD I found that the resulting p-value was 1.0 which is greater than our significance level of 0.05.
-This means that we must **fail to reject** the null and conclude that the missingness in `pentakill` is most likely not dependent on `result`.
+This means that we must **fail to reject** the null and conclude that the missingness in `pentakills` is most likely not dependent on `result`.